willcbelcher/DockerGuard/README.md

   - Checks if container runs as root (UID 0) or if no USER instruction is present
 - **RUN_PRIV_ESC**: RUN instructions should not contain privilege escalation
   - Detects use of `sudo` or `su` commands in RUN instructions
+- **CURL_BASHING**: Avoid piping curl/wget output directly into a shell
+  - Flags `curl`/`wget` commands that pipe or redirect output to a shell without verification

 - #### Medium Severity
 - **BASE_IMAGE_LATEST**: Base image should not use 'latest' tag